FutureMaximus/FutureMaximus/README.md

-Love using math in programming!
+Hi I'm Max^ I love solving problems and creating stuff using math and programming.